AndrewJo/mocha-slonik/README.md

 [Slonik query methods][slonik-query-methods] in a transaction that automatically rolls back after each test.

-## Usage
+## Installation

-Install this library as a dev dependency:
+Install this library as a dev dependency in your project:

 ```sh
 npm i -D mocha-slonik
 ```

+## Usage

 Require `mocha-slonik/register` in Mocha CLI: